Dombarth/tilers-sydney/apartment-tiling.md

 ---

+---

+## Harbour Tiling provides apartment tiling in Ryde

+Harbour Tiling provides professional apartment tiling services throughout Ryde NSW and nearby suburbs, including bathroom retiles, laundry tiling, kitchen splashbacks, and balcony work in strata buildings.
+We understand the logistics of apartment work - lift bookings, noise restrictions, strata approvals, and waterproofing documentation requirements.
+For apartment projects in Ryde, West Ryde, Macquarie Park, Meadowbank, Rhodes, and surrounding high-density areas, we coordinate with licensed waterproofers, manage building access professionally, and ensure documentation is provided for strata records.

+---

 ## Related Ryde guides

 - <a href="/apartment-tiling-ryde-strata/">Apartment tiling in Ryde (strata logistics)</a>
 - <a href="/waterproofing-before-tiling-ryde/">Waterproofing before tiling in Ryde (sequence + cure time)</a>
+- <a href="/bathroom-tiling-cost-ryde/">Bathroom tiling cost in Ryde (what drives price)</a>
 - <a href="/areas/ryde/">Ryde areas hub (suburb guides)</a>

 ## Ready to discuss your apartment project?